-• Particle size analysis and zeta potential and measurement Particle size of solid lipid nanoparticles was found between 100 and 1000 nm (steric acid).
-Average particle size was 181.5 nm in stearic acid.
+Particle size analysis and zeta potential and measurement

+Particle size of solid lipid nanoparticles was found between 100 and 2500 nm.
+Average particle size was 190.5 nm.
 Obtained results state that prepared nanoparticles were in nanosize which is one of the objectives of the study.
-Particle size distribution of F2 formulation is given in Fig. 4.
+The particle size distribution of F2 formulation is given in Fig. 4.

 Zeta potential is the major function which determines the interaction of formulation with biological system.
-It determines the charge type present on the nanoparticle surface.
-Zeta potential of the prepared SLNs was found as -15.2 mv.
-It shows decrease in particle size has led to increase in surface area that resulted in higher zeta potential.
+It determines the charge type